-Some studies have been conducted on manuka honey that showed that medical grade honey gel was effective in killing bacteria that causes ear infections in dogs.
+Studies conducted on manuka honey show medical grade honey gel was effective in killing bacteria that causes ear infections in dogs.
 These studies received funding from the companies producing the gels – so more research needs to be conducted and the evidence of whether it really works is limited.
 In addition, medical-grade honey is sterilized and prepared like a dressing – so you shouldn’t apply manuka honey that you can buy at the grocery or health-food store to your dog’s ear.

 Plus another downside – it’s sticky and messy to deal with.
 There are other products on the market that are easier to apply and require no clean-up.

-Garlic contains allicin, the main property that fights infections.
+Allicin is the main property found in garlic that fights infections.
 It’s also believed to be effective in getting rid of ear mites.
 To use it, peel and grind six cloves of garlic in a food processor until it’s like a paste.
 Then add one tablespoon of olive oil and mix well.
 Over low heat, warm the mixture and then remove from heat.
 Cool it completely before using a dropper to put it, drop by drop, into your dog’s ear.

 Apple Cider Vinegar